miek770/python_uv_nuitka_tui_template/README.md

-# My Python CLI Project Template
+# My Python TUI Project Template

 This is a Python terminal user interface (TUI) project template that combines the following libraries: